propelorm/propelorm.github.com/documentation/cookbook/symfony2/working-with-symfony2.markdown

 ### Custom mapping ###

-You can map route parameters directly to model column to be use for filtering.
+You can map route parameters directly to model columns to be used for filtering.

 If you have a route like `/my-route/{postUniqueName}/{AuthorId}` the *mapping* option overwrite any other automatic mapping.